Cordón: Geography

 Cordón is located to the east of Centro, so it is part of the central business district.
 To the northeast is Tres Cruces and to the east Pocitos.
 To the north are Aguada and Villa Muñoz, while to the south are Palermo and Parque Rodó.

 Landmarks

-On 18 de Julio Avenue is the Plaza de los Treinta y Tres, commonly known as Plaza de los Bomberos, due to the fact that the Centennial Fire Department is located in front of it.
+On 18 de Julio Avenue is the Plaza de los Treinta y Tres, commonly known as Plaza de los Bomberos, because the Centennial Fire Department is located in front of it.
 In the square there is a monument to the Thirty-Three Orientals, copy of a painting by national painter Juan Manuel Blanes on painted ceramic tiles, a bronze mounted statue of Juan Antonio Lavalleja, the monument to a fireman holding a baby, as well as a bronze statue of Albert Einstein discussing with the Uruguayan philosopher Carlos Vaz Ferreira, both seated on a bench.

 Cordón is home to different buildings of architectural importance, such as the National Library, the University of the Republic, the Alfredo Vásquez Acevedo Institute and the headquarters of the Banco de Previsión Social.

 The Feria de Tristán Narvaja is a Sunday street market opened in 1909, which has become a tourist attraction.